The Story of Pakistan's Surrender in 1971 War

 - In most cases the withdrawal was a disorderly retreat leaving weapons and equipment behind.

 Big rivers posed serious hurdles in movement and while all sort of local watercraft was extended for the Indians, our troops couldn't locate their ferries when they retreated across Jamuna river!

 Niazi had ordered that no retreat was to take place until 75% casualties are suffered which caused significant loss to the army.
 Further their were no logistical arrangements made for the troops to fall back to Dhaka if it was threatened by the enemy and consequently none of our brigades could retreat to take up the defenses of Dhaka.

-Had Gen. Niazi focused on concentrating its troops around Dhaka behind the big rivers and other natural obstacles he could have holded on for a much longer time.
+Had General Niazi focused on concentrating its troops around Dhaka behind the big rivers and other natural obstacles he could have defended it for a much longer time.

 The Traditional Concept

-The traditional concept adopted by Pak army at that time was that defense of East lies in the West.
+The traditional concept adopted by Pakistan army was that defense of the East lies in the West.

-On 3 December western front was opened by Pakistan by preemptive air strikes on IAFs froward airfields.
-It hoped that by gaining territory on the western side it hoped to trade it back to compensate for the territory lost in the East in an event of cease fire.
+On 3rd December western front was opened by Pakistan by preemptive air strikes on IAFs froward airfields.
+It hoped that by gaining territory on the western side it will trade it back to compensate for the territory lost in the East in an event of cease fire.

 Unfortunately the delay in opening the western front and the half-hearted and hesitant manner in which it was ultimately opened only hastened the catastrophe in East.
 India now had the excuse to invade East and Army offensive in West could not even capture Amritsar or Jammu while the Indians had almost captured Dhaka including most of the countryside.
 Accepting ceasefire without significant captured territory meant nothing next to a surrender.